narojkumar99/AppUpdater/README.md

   <a target="_blank" href="https://www.paypal.me/javiersantos" title="Donate using PayPal"><img src="https://img.shields.io/badge/paypal-donate-yellow.svg" /></a>
 </p>

-<p align="center">Android Library that checks for updates on Google Play, GitHub, Amazon, F-Droid or your own server.
+<p align="center">Android Library that check for updates on Google Play, GitHub, Amazon, F-Droid or your own server.
 This library notifies your apps' updates by showing a Material dialog, Snackbar or notification.
 Check out the <a href="https://github.com/javiersantos/AppUpdater/wiki">wiki</a>.</p>

 ## Sample Project
 You can download the latest sample APK from Google Play: